 11. What if something happens to you and you can’t make it to the wedding?

 Accidents happen, and any reputable company will have a backup strategy in place in the rare circumstance that a DJ is unable to make it to the wedding.
-At minimum, DJs will have a network of other DJs who can help out in the event of an emergency.
-Some companies will reserve a DJ for every date, ensuring a backup is both available and prepared in case of emergency.
-Furthermore, some companies will even have money-back guarantees and pay for the replacement DJ for you.
+At a minimum, DJs will have a network of other DJs who can help out in the event of an emergency.
+Some companies will reserve a DJ for every date, ensuring a backup is both available and prepared in case of an emergency.
+Furthermore, some companies will even have a money-back guarantee and pay for the replacement DJ for you.
 The answer to this question is important, so you need to feel comfortable that if something unfortunate should occur, you will still have a qualified, prepared DJ at your wedding celebration.

 12. Can we visit you at another wedding performance?